|

 café_freak: your wish is my command, chere.

-café_freak: your skin's a lot softer there ain't it? soft as the skin behind your ears.
-I remember how you used to do that little shiver when I whispered in your ear
+skin behind your ears.
+I remember how you used to do that little shiver

 SuperPunk7: I always shivered when you talked

-café_freak: where else would you shiver if my put my mouth against it?
+café_freak: where else would you shiver if my put my mouth against

 SuperPunk7: If you don't know where, you've been faking all these years